borntofrappe/playground/borntofrappe/Utils/Markdown Parser/README.md

 ## script-renderer

-The renderer from the shiki package is modified to further customize code snippets.
-Here I added a `<span>` element as well as an icon matching the snippet's own language.
+The renderer from the shiki package is modified to further customize code snippets and headings.
+Snippets include a `<span>` element with the language's name, as well as a matching icon.
+Headings include an anchor link to provide a permalink option, and a reference to the particular section.

 ## script-puppeteer